GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/about.md

 This plugin allows to configure upload validations per project.

-Project owners can configure blocked file extensions.
-Pushes of commits that contain files with these extensions are rejected by Gerrit.
+Project owners can configure blocked file extensions and required footers.
+Pushes of commits that contain files with blocked extensions or that miss a required footer in the commit message are rejected by Gerrit.